 Joshua Van Laningham

-If you enjoy strategy games, tile placement, and trying to be the most prosperous meeples in the land, this game may be for you.
+If you like strategy games, drafting, and out-building your friends to a diverse and illustrious city, this game may be for you.

 My initial reaction to this game and theme was less than excited, though once I actually played it I had much more fun than I thought I would.
 The tiles are numerous and have many effects.
 The drafting and placement systems make for a lot of strategies to be had and also ones that could possibly change on the fly depending on placement.
 I could potentially see some cases where a strategy doesn't pan out well and a player may be unable to recover, but I don't think this would happen too often if you know the game well.
 The pure amount of options and replayability make this game fun for me and definitely will make me rethink any seemingly odd themed games in the future 4/5